SigmaHQ/sigma-specification/Sigma_meta_rules.md

 **Attribute:** timespan

 defines a time period in which the correlation should be applied.
-Use the format number + letter (in lowercase) :
+The following format must be used: `number + letter (in lowercase)`
-- Xs secunde
+- Xs seconds
-- Xm minute
+- Xm minutes
-- Xh hour
+- Xh hours
 - Xd days

 #### Condition Selection